Philosophy and Religion

 Erasmus/IP students must have already taken an introductory module in Philosophy at their home institution.

-There will be one hour of lecture and two hours of seminar each week.
 There will also be a Reading Week when no teaching will take place, exact week to be confirmed.

 This module does not appear to have a published bibliography for this year.